ttudorandrei/tasty-treats/README.md

 WHEN I try to submit the message without a valid email, THEN an error will be thrown, informing me that I need to submit a valid email address.

 WHEN I am redirected to the View messages page, I can see all of the messages that have been sent, the name, email address of the user that sent the message, the date the message was sent and whether the user is subscribed to the newsletter or not.
-Newest messages being displayed at the top.
+Newest messages are being displayed at the top.

 WHEN I click on the "Home" button,
-THEN I am redirected back to the lading page.
+THEN I am redirected back to the landing page.
 ```

 ## Getting Started